Privates (video game)

 Privates is a freeware twin-stick shooter video game developed and published by Size Five Games (formerly Zombie Cow Studios) and commissioned by Channel 4 as a sex education tool.
 It was published on 6 August 2010 for Windows.
-The game received positive reception from critics and won a BAFTA Award.
+Privates was positively received by critics and won a BAFTA Award.

 Gameplay

 The player plays as a squad of miniature Marines wearing condom hats who are sent into various people's vaginas and rectums, as well as other parts of the body, in order to kill real-life sexually transmitted infections (STI), which are depicted as monsters.
 The right weapons must be used to destroy them, which include anti-bacterial and anti-viral guns.
 The player can order their squad, which consists of up to three additional Marines besides the player, to attack certain enemy types while they cover the others.

 Plot

 The main character is Jack, who commands Foxtrot Squad.
 The squad, whose members have been deemed too useless by the "top brass", is forced to embark on a dangerous mission with a combat veteran in the hopes that they will either "shape up" or die.